fzero/lhl-lectures/w6d1-ruby-intro/README.md

 ## A bit more about blocks

-Blocks are a rather unique Ruby feature, and it's hard to fine a good beginner's guide.
+Blocks are a rather unique Ruby feature, and it's hard to find a good beginner's guide.
 Here's a quick summary:

 A block is a piece of code you can pass to a method.
 Inside that method, the block is represented by `yield`.
 Simplest possible example: